 For many of us we are watching the traffic return to normal, more people back on the roads, and when the weekend comes, it’s time to be out and about in preparation for the holidays.
 For some this will also push many of us east, over the mountain passes for some skiing, or escape to some more sun, but we all will probably not escape the cold.
 Your Subaru is the perfect vehicle for Winter, let’s get it ready!

-Just like it is better to disconnect the hose from the spigot at your house before it freezes, it’s really better to service your Subaru prior to it freezing outside or traveling to an area with a much different climate than the one we live in.
-So there really isn’t a better time to service your Subaru for Winter than now.
-Be ready, this year has been full of distractions and yes supply chain issues and it will be all too easy to skip this on accident or have to delay or cancel a trip because something your Subaru needs to be safe and reliable can’t be done or is not immediately available.
+Just like it’s better to disconnect the hose from the spigot at your house before it freezes, it’s really better to service your Subaru prior to it freezing outside.
+While this season has already brought those temperatures, there really isn’t a wrong time to service your Subaru for Winter.
+Be ready, this year has been full of distractions and it will be all too easy to skip this on accident.

 *Testing the Coolant freeze protection level.